mkuokkanen/java-rest-framework-prototypes/README.md

 ### Grizzly + Jersey

 The Oracle Glassfish solution.

-Jersey provides JAX-RS and FreeMarker template support.
-Also provides wrapper to Grizzly NIO server software.
-Jersey people seem to do close collabaration with Grizzly people.
+Traditional approach.
+Jersey and Grizzly are both hosted at java.net, people work together?
+EclipseLink Moxy has also roots in Oracle.

+* Rest API by Jersey JAX-RS implementation.
+* Server by Grizzly NIO software, Jersey provides wrapper for it.
+Jetty also supported.
+* Template support by Freemarker, Jersey MVC provides support to it.
+* JSON support by Moxy, as suggested by documentation.

 ```bash
 mvn clean install